"SMART SAVINGS" Coverage when both spouses, or partners, work for the County

 Q: Can my spouse and I switch who is the primary person and who is the dependent?

 A: Yes.
 You may change which spouse or partner is primary and which is the dependent once a year during the open enrollment period.
 The change will be effective as of January 1 following the open enrollment period.

-Q: What happens if I am the dependent for health benefits and my spouse dies or we get a divorce?
+Q: What happens if I am the dependent on the policy and my spouse dies or we get a divorce?

-Q: How will I receive my Smart Savings health insurance Buyback reimbursement?
+Q: How will I receive my Smart Savings health insurance Buyback check?

-Please mail your completed form(s) to the Plan Administrator listed below:
+Please mail your completed form(s) to the Plan Administrator:

 NASSAU COUNTY SMART SAVINGS PROGRAM